Data Flow in deepset Cloud

 - The indexing pipeline fetches the actual files from the data storage and starts indexing.
 During indexing, the files are temporarily stored in the deepset Cloud indexing service.

-- The indexing pipeline preprocesses the files and sends the resulting documents to the DeepsetCloudDocumentStore (OpenSearch).
+- The indexing pipeline preprocesses the files and sends the resulting documents to the OpenSearchDocumentStore.
 After that, the files are deleted from the temporary location.

 The process is the same regardless of whether you store your files in deepset Cloud or in a private AWS S3 bucket.
-If you want your data to stay in your accounts only, we recommend connecting both a private AWS S3 bucket and a private OpenSearch cluster.
+If you want your data to stay in your accounts, we recommend connecting a private AWS S3 bucket and a private OpenSearch cluster.
 Otherwise, the documents, which are chunked files, are still stored in OpenSearch.

 Searching

-Let's have a look at what happens at search time.
-Your query goes to the query pipeline.
-The query pipeline (and, more specifically, the Retriever node) connects with the DeepsetCloudDocumentStore and fetches the documents that match the query.
+Let's examine what happens at search time.
+Your query goes to the query pipeline, which (more specifically, the Retriever node) connects with the OpenSearchDocumentStore and fetches the documents that match the query.

-If you're using your private OpenSearch cluster, you authorize deepset Cloud to connect to it at query time.
+If you use your private OpenSearch cluster, you authorize deepset Cloud to connect to it at query time.
 The query pipeline then reaches out to your OpenSearch cluster to fetch the documents from there.

-These documents are stored in a temporary memory; they're not saved anywhere.
+These documents are stored in a temporary memory, not saved anywhere.
 If it's a question answering pipeline, the Retriever passes the documents on to the Reader or Generator, which comes up with the final answer based on them.

 The results of the query are stored in the deepset Cloud SQL database.
 The database is protected, and only a selected number of deepset employees can access it.